Belgium - Europe

 The practical budget pressure usually comes from three places: lodging around EUR 170-300 mid-range in the center or along easy metro lines, meals around EUR 6-12 for bakery or quick lunch, EUR 16-35 for a stronger meal, and EUR 45-90 for a better dinner with beer or wine, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Transit is useful but central Brussels is walkable enough that fares rarely drive the budget.
+Transport is rarely the biggest problem once you know the rough picture: Transit is useful but central Brussels is walkable enough that fares rarely drive the budget.

 Evenings in Brussels are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.